 The Facebook page and the website are understood to be fronted by a Mr Shiwen Yap and Mike.
 Mr Yap told The Straits Times that they are from "an unregistered non-profit society".

 "We view ourselves as educating people on alternative methods of drug regulation that minimise costs while optimising the benefits for both the government and society," he added.

 The creators said in a Facebook post that they would review their website and that it "will be online again".

-But the CNB said in a statement yesterday that the website "undermines Singapore's efforts in drug preventive education and erodes our society's resilience against drug abuse".
+But the CNB said in a statement on Tuesday that the website "undermines Singapore's efforts in drug preventive education and erodes our society's resilience against drug abuse".

 The website also makes claims about the purported benefits of "medical cannabis", despite a lack of "properly conducted and validated clinical trials to show that the purported benefits of this drug outweigh its risks".